DenchiSoft/VTubeStudio/README.md

 Users can customize physics settings in VTube Studio.
 They can change the following settings:

-- **Physics strength (per model):** Between 0 (off) and 100 (max).
+- **Physics strength (per model):** Integer between 0 (off) and 100 (max).
 Default is 50, which means physics will behave like in the Live2D Cubism Editor.
-- **Wind strength (per model):** Between 0 (off) and 100 (max).
+- **Wind strength (per model):** Integer between 0 (off) and 100 (max).
 Default is 0.
 - **Physics Multiplier (per physics group):** For each physics group (can be set up in Live2D Cubism), users can set a multiplier.
 The base physics value will be multiplied by this value when processing the respective physics group.
+Float between 0 and 2, default is 1 meaning the base value stays unchanged.
 - **Wind Multiplier (per physics group):** For each physics group (can be set up in Live2D Cubism), users can set a multiplier.
 The base wind value will be multiplied by this value when processing the respective physics group.
+Float between 0 and 2, default is 1 meaning the base value stays unchanged.

 These values set by the user can be read via the API and also overridden temporarily (see `SetCurrentModelPhysicsRequest`).